liujingbreak/ts-l12n/README.md

 --------------

 This PoC is for server side i18n text resource solution.
-Focusing on proove feasibility of making a smart tool for Text parsing, fetching, replacing, translation at compilation time.
+Focusing on proving feasibility of making a smart tool for Text parsing, fetching, replacing, translation at compilation time.

 ## In general